 Guess what?
 Like all scumbag operations, they didn’t have their head in the game.

 The lawyer missed the deadline to file proof that they had actually served the Blue defendants.
 He then failed to appear in court and didn’t respond to calls for comments.

-It doesn't take a rocket surgeon to realize that the last dudes on the planet you should be trying to mess with are guys willing to run around the globe dressed up and painted as three earless aliens with poker faces that bang on PVC pipes and make more money than most of us could ever dream of.
+It doesn’t take a rocket surgeon to realize that the last dudes on the planet you should be trying to mess with are guys willing to run around the globe dressed up and painted as three earless aliens with poker faces that bang on PVC pipes and make more money than which most of us could ever dream.